8 Symptoms of a Hormonal Imbalance You Didn’t Know

 Memory loss, stress, and brain fog are cognitive symptoms of hormonal imbalances.

-Generally speaking, they increase levels of a chemical substance called cortisol, which is associated with stress and the development of certain diseases, is the main culprit for cognitive issues.
+Generally speaking, the increase of cortisol, which is associated with stress and the development of certain diseases, is the main culprit for cognitive issues.

 4. Mood changes